go101/golds/README.md

   * Shows method implementation relations ([demo](https://docs.go101.org/std/imp/io.Reader.html#name-Read)).
   * Shows promoted selectors, even on unexported embedded fields ([demo](https://docs.go101.org/std/pkg/archive/zip.html#name-File)).
   * Shows as-parameters-of and as-results-of function/method list (including interface methods).
+  * Shows uses of package-level declared types/constants/variables/functions.
 * Smooth code view experiences (good for studying Go projects without opening IDEs):
   * Click a local identifier to highlight all the occurences of the identifier.
-  * Click a reference to a non-local identifier to jump to the declaration of the non-local identifier, and fell free to open pages in new browser windows as needed.
+  * Click a use of a non-local identifier to jump to the declaration of the non-local identifier, and fell free to open pages in new browser windows as needed.
+  * Click the name of a field or a method in its declaration to show its uses (only for package-level named struct/interface types now).
+  * Click interface a method name in an interface type declaration to show the methods implementing it.
 * Shows code statistics ([demo](https://docs.go101.org/std/statistics.html)).
 * Supports generating static HTML docs pages, to avoid rebuilding the docs later.
   And this is good for package developers to host docs of their packages.